pelias-deprecated/vagrant/README.md

     * required Pelias repositories
     * other system dependencies
   * create the Elasticsearch 'pelias' index
+  * run the Pelias API server, which you can interact with locally via your browser, curl, etc thanks to the magic of port forwarding: [API](http://localhost:3100/search?input=Coli&lat=41.8902&lon=12.4923)
+    * as soon as the geonames data load starts, you'll be able to start querying the index via the API
   * load Geonames data for Italy into Elasticsearch
   * load OSM extracts for Rome and Florence into Elasticsearch
-  * run the Pelias API server, which you can interact with locally via your browser, curl, etc thanks to the magic of port forwarding: [API](http://localhost:3100/search?input=Coli&lat=41.8902&lon=12.4923)
 * `vagrant halt` will stop the virtual machine without any data loss
 * `vagrant up` will bring it back online for use
 * to start from scratch: `vagrant destroy; vagrant up`